POETSII/tinsel/README.md

 developed as part of the [POETS Project](https://poets-project.org/about) (Partial Ordered Event Triggered Systems).
-Further background can be found in our [FPL 2019 paper](doc/fpl-2019-paper.pdf).
+Further background can be found in our [FPL 2019 paper](doc/fpl-2019-paper.pdf) and our [ASAP 2020 paper](doc/asap-2020-paper.pdf).
 If you're a POETS Partner, you can access a machine running Tinsel in the [POETS Cloud](https://github.com/POETSII/poets-cloud).